-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA selected Amanda Reeder as Student of the Month for August.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of August is Amanda Reeder.

 Name: Amanda Reeder

 Undergraduate degree and school: Kinesiology, James Madison University

 What sparked your interest in physical therapy?

 My first exposure to physical therapy was as an injured athlete — I spent a few years trying to rehabilitate some chronic pain that I had developed from years of gymnastics.
 Although physical therapy did not get me back to competition level like I hoped, it did get me excited about becoming a PT in the future.

 What’s the most exciting part of the DPT program?